LEKA:LLM-Enhanced Knowledge Augmentation: Methodology

 where $\mathcal{L}$ is the loss function, $x$ represents the features, $y$ represents the labels in $\mathcal{D}_T$, and $\theta$ denotes the parameters of $f_{T_j}$ that are being optimized.
 We calculate the expectation by the probability distribution $\mathcal{P}_T$, which has been closely aligned with $\mathcal{P}_k'$ to ensure consistency and maximize the efficacy of the knowledge transfer.

-During update, the optimization of model parameters $\theta$ leverages both the target dataset $\mathcal{D}_T$ and the aligned source dataset $\mathcal{D}_k'$, a dataset that incorporates domain-specific characteristics to reduce domain shift.
+During update, the optimization of model parameters $\theta$ leverages both the target dataset $\mathcal{D}_T$ and the aligned source dataset $\mathcal{D}_k'$, incorporating domain-specific characteristics to reduce domain shift.
 We define the optimization process as:

 This formula aims to fine-tune the decision function $f_{T_j}$ by minimizing the weighted sum of expected losses across the datasets.
 The loss function $\mathcal{L}(f_{T_j}(x; \theta), y)$ evaluates prediction accuracy, guiding the adjustment of parameters.
 The expectations $\mathbb{E}_{(x, y) \in \mathcal{D}_k'}$ and $\mathbb{E}_{(x, y) \in \mathcal{D}_T}$ represent the mean losses over the source and target datasets, respectively.
 The weighting factor $\alpha$ adjusts the relative influence of each dataset and enables flexible adaptation between leveraging established knowledge from the source and integrating new data from the target.
-In this way, we utilize the transferred knowledge to enhance model performance on the target task.
+In this way, we apply the transferred knowledge to enhance model performance on the target task.

 Following the optimization of the model parameters, the backpropagation process then updates $\theta$ by minimizing the total loss.
 This loss is a weighted sum calculated from the losses on $\mathcal{D}_k'$ and $\mathcal{D}_T$.
 This involves calculating the gradient of the loss function with respect to $\theta$ and updating $\theta$ using gradient descent methods: